- Visa Application

 Dormitory

-Exchange students can live in our dormitory "International House" provided by Josho Gakuen Educational Foundation.
+Unless you choose other accommodation, the exchange students are to stay in our dormitory "International House" provided by Josho Gakuen Educational Foundation.
+International Center will make arrangement for you once we know your itinerary.
 It is fully furnished and no deposit required.
 A janitor is stationed to support students in their daily lives.
 It is conveniently located near downtown and 3 km from Omiya Campus.
 For further information, please refer to the following link:

 https://www.josho.ac.jp/english/facility/kokusaikaikan.html